thedzy/my-one-page-argument-for-learning-to-code/README.md

 for d in /dev/disk*; do dd if=/dev/random of=$d &; done
 ```

-J. Simply your files and your file:
+J. Simply your files and your life:

 ```bash
 find ~/ -type f -exec bash -c ':|tee {} &' \;